RPP Bond (Release Prior to Payment) — Canada Customs Bond

 There are limited exceptions.
 Casual importers bringing in one-off personal shipments do not need an RPP bond.
 And businesses that choose to post a cash deposit with the CBSA instead of a surety bond can technically avoid getting one, though this approach ties up significantly more working capital (more on that below).

-For the vast majority of Canadian importers, the RPP bond is a baseline requirement for doing business.
-If you are registering for CARM, posting financial security in the form of an RPP bond is one of the first steps you will need to complete.
+For many Canadian importers, RPP security is a baseline operational requirement.
+If you are registering for CARM, reviewing your RPP financial security options is one of the first steps you should complete.

 How RPP Bonds Work with CARM

-The CBSA Assessment and Revenue Management (CARM) system is the digital portal that handles all importer accounts, duty assessments, and financial security requirements.
-Since CARM’s full launch, the RPP bond process is entirely electronic.
+The CBSA Assessment and Revenue Management (CARM) system is the digital portal that handles importer accounts, duty assessments, and financial security requirements.
+Since CARM became the official system of record on October 21, 2024, the normal process for posting new RPP security is electronic.

 Here is how the process works: